ShawkTeam/.github/profile/README.md

 We are a development team based in Azerbaijan & Turkiye.
 We maintain Custom ROMs and we also work on other projects.

 Running into a problem, need help with something or would like to suggest something?
-[Join our discussion Telegram](https://t.me/shawkbuilddiscussion).
+[Join our Telegram discussion group!](https://t.me/shawkbuilddiscussion).

-## Features
+## Features that we offer

-- Active on maintaining Custom ROM's for devices
+- Active maintaining devices, and monthly builds.
-- Fast on responding to questions or fixing bugs
+- Stable experience, no bugs or bugs usually get fixed quickly.
-- Experienced maintainers,developers
+- Experienced maintainers, developers